hagenjp/caporaso-lab.github.io/teaching/_sources/courses/2016.01-499/homework_assignments.txt

 .. important::
 	Homework id: ``blast``; Extension: ``pdf``; For this assignment, the file I turn in would be named ``jgc53_blast.pdf``.

-.. note:: This assignment is derived from `BLASTing Through the Kingdom of Life <http://www.digitalworldbiology.com/BLAST/62000sequences.html>`_.
-You may find `this tutorial <http://digitalworldbiology.com/dwb/BLAST>`_ to be very helpful.

 Query sequences::

 	>Sequence1